How High Fructose Corn Syrup Affects You

 - High mercury intake has been linked to memory loss, high blood pressure, fertility issues, and more.

-- High fructose corn syrup favors fat production in the liver.
+- High fructose syrup favors fat production in the liver.

-- High fructose corn syrup is typically found in low quality, processed foods.
+- Corn syrup is typically found in low quality, processed foods.
 Next time you are at the grocery store, compare brands (one containing HFCS, the other does not).
 You’ll typically find that the higher quality foods do not contain high fructose corn syrup.